 The Bachelor of Science in Nursing program also requires a separate departmental application.
 Transfer applicants must first apply to Mason before applying to the BSN major.
 Acceptance to the nursing program is contingent upon admission to the university, but the BSN program is highly competitive and admission to the university does not guarantee acceptance to major.
 For additional information, please visit the BSN Admissions website.

-Due to the rigorous nature of our programs, applicants to the Volgenau School of Engineering, including Computer Science and Information Technology students, are required to attain a 550 on the Math section of the SAT, or a 24 on the Math section of the ACT, and have taken or be enrolled in 4 years of high school mathematics, including a course beyond Algebra II by their senior year.
-Students who are applying for a Volgenau major are not eligible to apply as a score optional student.
+Due to the rigorous nature of our programs, most applicants to the Volgenau School of Engineering, including all Engineering and Computer Science students, are required to attain a 550 on the Math section of the SAT, or a 24 on the Math section of the ACT, and have taken or be enrolled in 4 years of high school mathematics, including a course beyond Algebra II by their senior year.
+Students who are applying for most Volgenau School of Engineering majors are not eligible to apply as a score optional student.
 These additional criteria do not apply for Information Technology majors.

 Additional Information for Non-Traditional Qualifications

 We welcome applications from home-schooled students or those who have pursued pre-college educational opportunities that may not be accredited.
 You will be reviewed no differently than those who apply from traditional high schools.
 However, we would like to clarify a few points that we feel will be beneficial for home-schooled applicants.